-Classic FM is part of Global Radio, the largest commercial radio group in the UK and one of the largest in Europe.
-The company owns the three largest brands in commercial radio: Heart, Capital and Classic FM, as well as LBC, XFM, Gold and Choice FM.
+Classic FM is part of Global, the media and entertainment group.
+The company owns the three largest brands in commercial radio: Heart, Capital and Classic FM, as well as Capital Xtra, Smooth, LBC, Radio X and Gold.

-The company is led by Founder & Executive President, Ashley Tabor, Global Group CEO, Stephen Miron and Director of Broadcasting, Richard Park.
-The radio group is chaired by Sir Charles Allen.
+The company is led by Founder and Executive President, Ashley Tabor, Global Group CEO, Stephen Miron and Director of Broadcasting and Content, James Rea.
+The company chair is Sir Charles Allen.

 A chorus of birdsong heralded the launch of the UK's first national commercial radio station in the summer of 1992.
 Two months later, on September 7 1992, Classic FM hit the airwaves for the first time.

-At 6am on Monday, September 7, the strains of Handel's Zadok the Priest announced the station's arrival.
-Nick Bailey was the first voice listeners heard on air - 20 years later he's still a regular presenter on Classic FM.
+At 6am on Monday 7 September, the strains of Handel's Zadok the Priest announced the station's arrival, with Nick Bailey the first voice listeners heard on air.
 Reaction to the station was mixed, with many critics and advertisers not giving it a chance.
 Classic FM launched with the expectation of attracting 2.8 million listeners.
 Four and a half months after launch date, official figures showed that 4.3 million people were tuning into the station every week, making it the fourth largest in the country.

 Since then, the station has continued to grow.
 Further evidence of the station's success came the following year when Classic FM was named Station of the Year at the Sony Awards, the first of three such awards it has won since 1992.
 Since those early years, Classic FM has become a firm part of the UK’s classical music life.
 In 2011, Classic FM was named Station of the Year at the Arqiva Commercial Radio Awards and in 2012 Classic FM received a special gold award from the Sony Radio Academy for the station’s outstanding contribution to British radio over the past two decades.
 In 2013, Classic FM was named UK Radio Brand Of The Year at the Sony Awards.